6 Ways To Speed Up Your Job Search

 Make a match.
 Just like with online dating, the closer a match you make, the more chances you’ll have of getting a date.
 When your qualifications and skills are a strong match for the jobs you’re reviewing, it will be easier to write your resume and cover letter and you’ll up your chances of getting selected for an interview.

-You’ll also up your chances of getting hired.
-34% of new hires come from job search engines (Silkroad, 2014) so take the time to make sure the jobs you’re applying for are a good fit.
+You’ll also up your chances of getting hired, so take the time to make sure the jobs you’re applying for are a good fit.

 Start with a simple query: